-Recommendation Justification Responsibility Implementation Timeframe Monitoring Conduct on- airport wildlife monitoring as part of serviceability inspections As part of the aerodrome serviceability inspection, the aerodrome operator must monitor and record at least the following: (a) the presence and behavior of wildlife on the aerodrome; (b) wildlife activity that is visible: (i) in the vicinity of the aerodrome; or (ii) from the aerodrome.
-ARO External consultant AM/ADG HoA Short-medium term Implementation of a formalized wildlife count methodology It has been noted that current wildlife monitoring is difficult to implement.
+Recommendation Justification Responsibility Implementation Timeframe Monitoring Conduct on- airport wildlife monitoring as part of serviceability inspections As part of the aerodrome serviceability inspection, the aerodrome operator must monitor and record at least the following: (a) the presence and behaviour of wildlife on the aerodrome; (b) wildlife activity that is visible: (i) in the vicinity of the aerodrome; or (ii) from the aerodrome.
+ARO External consultant Airport Manager Short-medium term Implementation of a formalized wildlife count methodology It has been noted that current wildlife monitoring is difficult to implement.
 Simplification of this methodology (or provision of additional support tools for AROs) may assist in ensuring accurate data collections and recording.
-External consultant AM/ADG HoA ARO Short-medium term Conduct off- airport monitoring Due to the varied seasonal conditions in Alice Springs, local wildlife compositions and abundances are likely to remain in flux.
+External consultant Airport Manager ARO Short-medium term Conduct off- airport monitoring Due to the varied seasonal conditions in Alice Springs, local wildlife compositions and abundances are likely to remain in flux.
 Formal quarterly monitoring of nearby, high-hazard off-airport sites can (e.g., sewage ponds) can help increase efficiency of proactive management strategies on-airport.
-External consultant AM/ADG HoA Short-medium term Permit Compliance 2 Increase number of species on Permit to Take Wildlife for Commercial Purposes Adding high risk species to future permit applications will assist in streamlining adaptive management and increasing speed of implementation timeframes when required.
-Addition of Nankeen Kestrels, Masked Wood Swallows and other high to moderate risk species to the permit is recommended.
-ASSM and AM/ADG HoA Short term
+External consultant Airport Manager Short-medium term Permit Compliance ; Increase number of species on Permit to Take Wildlife for Commercial Purposes Adding high risk species to future permit applications will assist in streamlining adaptive management and increasing speed of implementation timeframes when required.
+Addition of nankeen kestrels, masked wood swallows and other high to moderate risk species to the permit is recommended.
+ASSM and Airport Manager Short term